dandv/meteor-shake/README.md

 ## Debouncing

 Debouncing is a technique by which a repeatedly occurring event is handled only once, after a number of miliseconds have passed since the event last happened.
-It's commonly used to handle resize events and perform complex resizing calculations only after the user has stopped resizing.
+It's commonly used to handle resize events and perform complex resizing calculations only after the user appears to have stopped resizing.
 Without [debouncing](http://underscorejs.org/#debounce), Cordova fires the shake callback [twice](https://github.com/leecrossley/cordova-plugin-shake-detection/issues/11) by the time the user has stopped shaking, or even three times.

     onShake = _.debounce(function onShake() {
       Session.set('shakesCount', Session.get('shakesCount') + 1);